aaronjasso/Femap-Viewpoint/README.md

 ![Viewpoint](images/viewpoint.png)

 ##### Current View
  The current parameters of the view in the active Femap window are shown here.
-As stated in the _Format_ section, the view data is displayed as:
+As shown in the _Format_ section, the view data is displayed as:
  ```
  X Rotation
  Y Rotation